vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_kleenex.md

 </a>
 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;margin-left:20px" alt="Home Assistant logo" height="100px"></a>

+> There is a bug in the latest 2025.3.0 release, which breaks this integration!

 Here you find Home Assistant (lovelace) dashboard examples related to the custom HACS integration **Kleenex Pollen Radar** which you can easily use on your own dashboards.

 This integration shows Pollen information for grass, weeds and trees.